JUGGL/nio-ssh/README.md

 limitations under the License.
 ```
 * Contributors to this project retain all copyrights to their work.
 If, at a future date, a license change is desirable; all contributors MUST agree or their code must be rewritten as a "clean-room" implementation.
+* Others as they are identified and codified

 ### Project Organization
 * As more people join this project and contribute, a maintainers council will be formed.